A perfect meal. What do you remember from that experience? The food? Who you were with?

 The multisensory experience is happening whether we are aware of it or not.
 Furthermore, the researchers have found more connections between the senses than they ever realized.

 Many Chefs, restaurateurs, and the food and drink industry know the atmosphere affects everything.
-They have the interest on influencing people’s behavior for different reasons, thanks to Gastrophysics.
+They have an interest in influencing people’s behavior for different reasons, thanks to Gastrophysics.

 Chefs focus on food, but also they work to influence the environment to make a memorable experience for the guests enough for them to comment and recommend their restaurants.